My DCMA: Kody Vincent, quality assurance specialist

 |0

-This work, My DCMA: Kody Vincent, quality assurance specialist, by Cheryl Jamieson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, My DCMA: Kody Vincent, quality assurance specialist, by Tonya Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: Editor’s Note: Kody Vincent recently transferred as a quality assurance specialist to DCMA Southeast in Oldsmar, Florida.